blyator/NotesHub/README.md

-# My Notes 📓
+# NotesHub 📓

-**My Notes** is a modern, responsive note-taking web application built with React, DaisyUI 5, and Tailwind CSS.
+**Notehub** is a modern, responsive note-taking web application built with React, DaisyUI 5, and Tailwind CSS.
 It allows users to create, edit, delete, and view notes in a clean, card-based interface.
 The app features a customizable theme system with theme-selection capabilities, and a user-friendly design optimized for both desktop and mobile devices. 🌟

 ## Features 📝